-The Minor Injury Unit (MIU) at St Andrews Community Hospital is a walk in service Monday to Friday 8am – 6pm and can be contacted directly on 01334 465683.
-Out with these hours, contact NHS 24 on free phone 111 and if needed an appointment time will be given.
+The Minor Injury Unit (MIU) at St Andrews Community Hospital is operational from Monday to Friday, 8am – 6pm and can be accessed by phoning NHS 24 on free phone 111 and, if needed, an appointment time will be given.

 The MIU offers treatment to adults and children who have suffered a minor injury within the last 3 days (if the problem is older than this contacting the Practice to speak to the Triage clinician is advised).

 All patients will be assessed by a qualified nurse with expertise in minor injuries.
 You will only be seen by a doctor if necessary.

 The MIU aims to see patients as quickly as possible but the severity of your injury and workload will determine how quickly you will be seen.